akashchavan15/CarND-Vehicle-Detection/README.md

 ### Data Exploration
 I began by loading all of the vehicle and non-vehicle image paths from the provided dataset.
-The figure below shows a random sample of image from both classes of the dataset.
+The figure below shows a random sample of image from both classes of the dataset. <br />
 <img src="output_images/Car.png" width="480" alt="Car" /> <img src="output_images/Not_Car.png" width="480" alt="Non Car" />